If a needlestick injury has set you back, we'll help you move forward

 "healthcare workers continue to be at risk of exposure to blood-borne viruses through occupational sharps injuries".

 If you decide to make a needlestick injury claim, your medical negligence solicitor will take you through every step of the claims process.
-Your solicitor will be with you until you win your claim and get the compensation you deserve.
+Your solicitor will be with you until you win your claim and get the compensation you need to move forward.

 How much compensation can I claim for a needlestick injury?